 - The following courses can help with students transition into Cal:

 - Education 198 – Transitioning to Cal: An Introduction to the Research University.

-- L&S 10: On the Same Page – course featuring the book The Handmaid’s Tale by Margaret Atwood, fall 2018
+- L&S 10: On the Same Page – course featuring the book There There by Tommy Orange, Fall 2019

 - BIG IDEAS or DISCOVERY course – special program courses sponsored by the L&S Deans

 - Berkeley Connect – a one unit mentoring class

 - DeCal Classes – courses develop and facilitated by students